tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 10 FOR L = 60 TO 73 : READ V : POKE L,V : NEXT L:  REM 31+1 chars
 20 DATA 166, 7, 164, 6, 173, 48, 192, 136, 208, 253, 202, 208, 245, 96:  REM +53 chars = 85 chars
 ```
 It's reduced to 85 chars !
-But each call to generate a sound would take 22 additional characters (because we didn't store the calling address in S)
+But each call to generate a sound now takes 22 additional characters (because we didn't store the calling address in S).
 ```
 POKE 6,P : POKE 7,D : CALL 60
 ```

-But this is still a lot of bytes just to emit an interesting (?) sound ...
+This is still a lot of bytes just to emit an interesting (?) sound ...
-## The main problem: 1-byte value expressed in 3 bytes
+## The main problem: 1-byte values expressed in 3 bytes

 The data we have to poke, ranges from 0 to 255 ...
-It means that in Applesoft, values above 9, will take 2 bytes (2 characters), while values above 99 will take 3 bytes !
+It means that in Applesoft, values above 9, will take 2 characters, while values above 99 will take 3 characters !
-It feels like a waste when you know that a value of 100 could be represented as
+It feels like a waste when you know that a value of 100 could be represented either as
 * a character (``d``) in ASCII, taking one byte to represent
 * an hexadecimal value of ``64``, taking only 2 bytes to represent

-Also using DATA and colons to separate each value adds another character, so a value of 100 is actually taking 4 bytes !
+Also using ``DATA`` requires colons to separate each value.
+This adds another character, so a value of 100 is actually taking 4 characters !

 The DATA line itself in our example, if we omit "DATA", is 49 characters long for only 14 bytes worth !
 Is it possible to reduce this ?